betancourtl/draft-js-custom-styles/README.md

  **How to use the exporter?**

- If you are using `draft-js-export-html`. you can pass the custom styles using the export function
+ If you are using `draft-js-export-html`. you can export the inline styles with by passing the exporter your editorState.

 ```javascript
      const inlineStyles = exporter(this.state.editorState);